NHLStenden/Webev-Jaar1-2324-DapperCourseStudent/README.md

 12. **ExerciseQueryFirst:** Returns the first movie with the language 'English'.
 Returns the movie details as a string.

-13. **ExerciseQueryDynamic:** Returns the name and year of the movies.
-Returns the details as a dynamic object.
+13. **ExerciseQueryDynamic:** Returns the title and year of the first 10 movies ordered by title as a list of dynamic objects.

-14. **ExerciseQuery:** Returns the name and year of the movies as a list of `ResultExerciseQuery` objects.
+14. **ExerciseQuery:** Returns the title and year of the first 10 movies ordered by title as a list of `ResultExerciseQuery` objects.

 15. **ExerciseQuery2:** Finds all the titles of the movies directed by 'Kevin Spacey'.
 Returns the movie titles as a list of strings.